NREL's state-of-the-art research facilities provide the venue for groundbreaking innovations and collaboration in energy systems integration.

-At NREL's Vehicle Testing and Integration Facility, researchers collaborate with automakers, charging station manufacturers, utilities, and fleet operators to assess charging, communication, and control technology and modify plug-in electric vehicles to play an active role in building and grid management.
+A collaborative facility for assessing charging, communication, and control technologies and for modifying plug-in electric vehicles to play an active role in building and grid management.